 Adapted from the award winning novel, The Kite Runner Theatre Breaks returns to the West End

-The critically acclaimed production of Khaled Hosseini’s best selling novel The Kite Runner returns to the Playhouse theatre for a limited run and The Kite Runner Theatre Breaks are now available this summer .
+The critically acclaimed production of Khaled Hosseini’s best selling novel The Kite Runner has returned to London and to the Playhouse theatre for a limited run and The Kite Runner Theatre Breaks are now available this summer .

 Here’s what the critics had to say about the stunning and mesmerising stage adaptation :

 “Utterly absorbing from start to finish” – Mail on Sunday

 First published in 2003, The Kite Runner, was Khaled Hosseini’s first novel selling 31.5 million copies in 60 languages and it has now been adapted for the stage by Matthew Spangler.